-The Minnesota Department of Natural Resources is seeking applications from Minnesota residents interested in serving on the statewide Aquatic Invasive Species Advisory Committee.
-Applications are due by 4:30 p.m.
-Friday, Jan.
-22.
+The Minnesota Department of Natural Resources invites Minnesotans interested in serving on the department’s Aquatic Invasive Species Advisory Committee to apply by 4:30 p.m.
+Wednesday, Dec.
+15.

-Appointees may request mileage reimbursement for in-person meetings, when those resume; but members are not paid or eligible for per diem.
-They must abide by requirements pertaining to potential conflicts of interest.
-Advisory committee members can expect to spend between 6-16 hours per-month preparing for and attending meetings during their three-year terms.
+Appointees may request mileage reimbursement for in-person meetings, but members are not eligible for per diem.
+Members must abide by requirements pertaining to potential conflicts of interest.
+Advisory committee members can expect a commitment of six to 16 hours per month during their terms.

 How to apply